vorakl/TrivialRC/examples/self-configuring/README.md

 In this example, will be shown how to modify a command line, to print out the famous "Hello, World!"
 Because the whole bootstrapping logic will reside in one boot file, there are no reasons to create a configuration directory.
-That's why there is only one file `trc.boot.create-conf`.
+That's why there is only one file `trc.boot.make-self-conf`.
 And don't forget to change a wait policy, otherwise you won't see the result of executing of all commands!
 Let's run it: